-The ISLa components introduced so far enable developers to manually specify input constraints based on an analysis of input formats; and to use these constraints for input validation and generation.
+The ISLa components introduced so far enable developers to manually specify input constraints based on an analysis of input formats, and use the constraints for input validation and generation.
 With these constraints, developers do not have to code domain-specific input generators or checkers; furthermore, ISLa constraints can easily be refined and specialized, e.g., by adding another constraint for targeted testing.
 Yet, the full potential of such a declarative specification language materializes when we automatically mine input constraints from samples and automatic experiments.
 This enables us to connect any observable program behavior with constraints on system inputs.
 Example behaviors of interest include normal completion, reaching some point in code, or crashing.

 To that end, we developed ISLearn, a miner for input constraints.
-ISLearn is inspired by Daikon [6], a tool for learning likely unit-level program invariants from dynamic execution traces.
-Daikon checks for invariants from a predefined set of patterns (e.g., value ranges and sortedness).
+ISLearn is inspired by Daikon [7], a tool for learning unit-level program invariants from dynamic execution traces.
+Daikon checks for invariants from a predefined set of patterns (e.g., value ranges, sortedness).
 ISLearn also uses patterns.
-The main differences to Daikon are: (1) ISLearn mines conjunctions of disjunctions of quantified, structure-aware formulas; Daikon generates invariants over literals or simple collections, (2) Daikon requires a meaningful test suite to obtain feasible unit-level execution traces.
+The main differences to Daikon are: (1) ISLearn mines and combines quantified, structure-aware formulas; Daikon generates invariants over literals or simple collections, (2) Daikon requires a meaningful test suite to obtain feasible unit-level execution traces.
 ISLearn can automatically generate more inputs satisfying a program property, and reduce those inputs to their essential features, (3) ISLearn also considers negative inputs (not satisfying a property) to estimate the specificity of invariants, and (4) ISLearn can easily be extended with more patterns by adding them to a human-readable configuration file.
+Manual extensions may not be required, though: ISLearn comes with a default catalog populated with general patterns and patterns inspired by our ISLa case studies.
 All these are unique features of ISLearn.

-The main inputs to the ISLearn system, apart from a grammar of the input language, are sets of positive and negative sample inputs, and a program property (e.g., the program terminates normally).
+The main inputs to the ISLearn system, apart from a grammar of the input language (possibly mined by other tools [10, 18]), are sets of positive and negative sample inputs, and a program property (e.g., the program terminates normally).
 Both are optional: Invariants can be mined from inputs only, and inputs can be automatically generated from only the property.

 Patterns are defined in a superset of the ISLa language, enriched with placeholders for nonterminal types (<?NONTERMINAL>), match expressions (<?MATCHEXPR(params)>, where params is a list of variables that should be bound in the instantiated match expression, and string constants (<?STRING>).
-The <?DSTRINGS> placeholder can be instantiated by multiple strings; the surrounding, atomic ISLa formula is expanded to a disjunction for all instantiations.
+The <?DSTRINGS> placeholder can be instantiated by multiple strings; the surrounding, atomic ISLa formula is expanded for all instantiations.

-Consider the constraint for prefix bindings in XML attribute from Listing 2.
+Consider the constraint for prefix bindings in XML attributes from Listing 3.
 We abstract this constraint to an ISLearn pattern by replacing all nonterminal types and match expressions by corresponding placeholders.
-The constant "xmlns" is abstracted by a <?DSTRINGS> placeholder to permit instantiations by multiple keywords.
-The resulting pattern is shown in Listing 3.
+The constant "xmlns" is abstracted by ESEC/FSE '22, November 14-18, 2022, Singapore, Singapore